The best story-based adventure board games

 Players: 2-4

-The Adventures of Robin Hood comes with a fully-fledged book that determines exactly where players are on a vast map, and what actions you can take to advance.
+The Adventures of Robin Hood comes with a fully-fledged storybook that determines exactly where players are on a vast map, and what actions you can take to advance.
 As a co-op title, you’ll need to rely on your friends to survive your journey as you embody Robin Hood and his merry men, and work to conquer Sherwood Forest and its surrounds.
-With each adventure you go on, the action changes subtly, thanks to the ability to make game-changing choices, guided by the included story book.
+With each adventure you go on, the action changes subtly, thanks to the ability to make game-changing choices, guided by the included book.

 Choose Your Own Adventure: House of Danger